The Best Home Remedy And Exercises For Vertigo or Dizziness

 Note: Friends, if you are comfortable in reading this article in any other language, please change the language from the translate button on the top of this article.

-Vertigo, often known as the feeling of spinning and dizziness,
+Vertigo, often known as the feeling of spinning and dizziness, can limit one's activities and make one feel ill |

 Image: dreamstime